Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 When \vlst{SNP_LAUNCH_FINISH} is called, assuming that \vlst{ID_BLOCK_EN} is set, the firmware checks whether the computed measurement matches the one specified by the guest owner; if it does not, the firmware refuses to launch a guest and returns \vlst{BAD_MEASUREMENT}.

 Note the dual nature of a guest image as both a program, which is intended to be executed on a virtual machine, and data that can be measured.
 In order for us to directly model both the dynamic and static nature of the image, the modelling language would need to support metaprogramming features that would allow us to treat programs as data.
-To the best of our knowledge, none of the current security protocol verification tools offer such support.
+To the best of our knowledge, none of the current security protocol verification tools offers such support.

-We employ the following approach: to model an image as data, we use a public variable \tlst{$\dollar$image}, and public constants \tlst{'5XPYKIAXFS06O'} and \tlst{'3A9B8C7D1E2F'} to represent specific images assigned to a guest (\snpgvm{}) and a migration agent (\snpma{}), respectively.
-To model an image as a program, we use a set of multiset rewriting rules and prefix each rule belonging to the respective images with \tlst{GVM} and \tlst{MA}.
-By doing so we assign a predefined load digest to each image we consider (e.g., \tlst{h($\langle$ 'VM_IMAGE', '5XPYKIAXFS06O' $\rangle$)}).
+We employ the following approach: to model an image as data, we use a public variable \tlst{$\dollar$image}, and constants \tlst{'5XPYKIAXFS06O'} and \tlst{'3A9B8C7D1E2F'} to represent specific images assigned to a guest (\snpgvm{}) and a migration agent (\snpma{}), respectively.
+To model an image as a program, we use a set of multiset-rewriting rules and prefix each rule belonging to the respective images with \tlst{GVM} and \tlst{MA}.
+By doing so we assign a predefined load digest to each image we consider (e.g., \tlst{h(< 'VM_IMAGE', '5XPYKIAXFS06O' >)}).

-Whenever a \snpfw{} launches a \snpgvm{} or \snpma{}, the behavior of the launched virtual machine is governed by a set of multiset rewriting rules which is fixed in advance.
-Therefore, tampering with the images or launching any other image that would behave differently is not supported.
-Instead, the images have the ability to publish secrets and the adversary may use this to its advantage.
+Whenever a \snpfw{} launches a \snpgvm{} or \snpma{}, the behavior of the launched virtual machine is governed by a set of multiset-rewriting rules which is fixed in advance.
+While tampering with the images is not supported, we allow the adversary to compromise the secrets contained in certain images.